Package 'cassowaryr'

 scags

-collection of strings matching names of scagnostics to calculate: outlying, stringy, striated, striated2, striped, clumpy, clumpy2, sparse, skewed, convex, skinny, monotonic, splines, dcor
+collection of strings matching names of scagnostics to calculate: outlying, stringy, striated, grid, striped, clumpy, clumpy2, sparse, skewed, convex, skinny, monotonic, splines, dcor

 out.rm